python/cpython/Doc/library/random.rst

 isn't an integer multiple of 2⁻⁵³.

 The following recipe takes a different approach.
 All floats in the interval are possible selections.
-Conceptually it works by choosing from evenly spaced multiples of 2⁻¹⁰⁷⁴ and then rounding down to the nearest representable float.

-For efficiency, the actual mechanics involve calling :func:`~math.ldexp` to construct a representable float.
 The mantissa comes from a uniform distribution of integers in the range *2⁵² ≤ mantissa < 2⁵³*.
 The exponent comes from a geometric distribution where exponents smaller than *-53* occur half as often as the next larger exponent.

 ::